JadeOfMaar/EnduranceReconfig/README.md

 ![SpaceDock banner](https://i.imgur.com/I3NKBhG.png)

 This mod performs the following:
+* Adds a copy of the crew cabin, purposed for integration with DeepFreeze, Kerbal Health and Kerbalism.
 * Adds plumes to nearly all engines and RCS thrusters.
 (Technical issues beyond my grasp.)
 * Adds stack symmetry (only for 2x symmetry, very handy) to the structural ring.
 * Adds missing built-in antennas and KerbNet modules.
 * Fixes heat limits and heat production to be mostly negligible.
 * Fixes the Viper/Mini-Ranger to:
   * Have some stack nodes for mounting onto other parts/vessels.
+  * Use Kerbal Flying Saucers features if that mod is installed.
 * Makes the engines and RCS use only LiquidFuel and ElectricCharge, and raises their Isp and their Electrical demands to practical high levels.
 These buffs make Endurance much more fit for use in a large kerbal universe, whether an upscaled one or one with many star systems.
   * Makes use of LqdHydrogen instead of LiquidFuel in CRP (when Rational Resources, CryoEngines or Kerbal Atomics are present).
   * Makes use of Propellium instead of LiquidFuel in WBI Classic Stock.